 Setting $\eta := L \sqrt{1+2m\eps}\geq L$, we find

 Therefore, if $I_\eps > 0$, we see that $q(u_\eta)$ is negative whenever $m \geq \tilde{m}_0$, where $\tilde{m}_0$ coincides with the right-hand-side of \eqref{eqn:estm_0}.
-It concludes the proof of Proposition \ref{thm:quantitative}. \end{proof} \begin{rem} The hypothesis that~$\kappa$ is compactly supported is apparently just a technical condition in order to simplify the expression~\eqref{tosimplify}.
-A series of alternative sufficient conditions which guarantee that~$q(u_\eta)$ is negative could be obtained by playing with~\eqref{tosimplify}. \end{rem}
+It concludes the proof of Proposition \ref{thm:quantitative}. \end{proof} \begin{rem} The hypothesis that~$\kappa$ is compactly supported is apparently just a technical condition in order to simplify the expression~\eqref{tosimplify}. \end{rem}